 If you suffer a serious injury in a dump truck accident, you may be able to pursue financial compensation for your medical bills, therapy, lost time from work, and pain and suffering.
 First, however, you’ll need to determine who was at fault.
 Responsibility may fall not only on the truck driver, but also on the driver’s employer and/or the truck’s owner.

 Dump truck accidents, like all trucking accident cases, present unique challenges.
 The dump truck hauling and leasing companies may deny responsibility to avoid paying compensation to the victim.
-If a government agency owns the dump truck, sovereign immunity rules may apply.
+If a government agency owns the dump truck, sovereign or municipal immunity rules may affect your ability to file a lawsuit.
 This is why it is vital that you have an experienced truck accident lawyer on your side.

 Currently, any company that owns a permit for a dump truck bears responsibility for all accidents involving one of their vehicles – regardless of whether the dump truck driver is an employee or independent contractor.
 Trucking companies can be held accountable for failure to:

 - Maintain the dump truck and its parts;

 - Conduct background checks on their drivers;